rwblickhan/11ty-rwblickhan.org/logs/books-2022.md

 47. *The Last Unicorn*, Peter S. Beagle
 48. *Keep Sharp: Build a Better Brain at Any Age*, Sanjay Gupta & Kristin Loberg
 49. *The Checklist Manifesto: How to Get Things Right*, Atul Gawande
-50. *The Sandman Vol. 2: The Doll’s House*, Neil Gaiman, Mike Dringenberg, & Malcolm Jones III
+50. *The Sandman Vol. 2: The Doll’s House*, Neil Gaiman
+51. *The Sandman Vol. 3: Dream Country*, Neil Gaiman

 ## Skimmed